ramwin/resume/README_eng.md

 #### Order data analysis
 * Introduction: Use the order provided by the customer, build a website for data analysis
-* Techology: flask, python, e-charts, redis
+* Technology: flask, python, e-charts, redis
 * Responsibility:
     0. the backend server of the website
     1. optimize the database, use memory database (redis) to accelerate the query speed